DonaldWhyte/deep-learning-with-rnns/contents.md

 ![rnn_compressed](images/rnn-loopcompressed.svg)

-Each node's input includes the output of itself during the last run of the network.
+Hidden layer's input includes the output of itself during the last run of the network.

-Output of node $i$ is denoted by $H_i$.

 [NEXT]
 ### Unrolled Recurrent Network